chainguard-dev/edu/content/chainguard/chainguard-images/reference/dotnet-runtime/image_specs.md

 | Has apk?     | no                |
 | Has a shell? | no                |

+Check the [tags history page](/chainguard/chainguard-images/reference/dotnet-runtime/tags_history/) for the full list of available tags.
 ## Image Dependencies
 The table shows package distribution across all variants.